-

 Step 3: Creation of the Liquidation Order

-This step is to create aliquidation limit orders with type liquidation.
+This step is to create a liquidation limit order with type liquidation.
 Key properties of this order:

 - Placed exactly at the bankruptcy price